Latest Call for Proposals for TXRDC Seed Grants

 The TXRDC issues regular calls for applications for proposal development grants to improve the quality and timelines of full RDC proposals.
 See the “Call for Proposals” below for a description of the program and the guidelines for preparing and submitting proposals.

-Review of winter seed grant proposal submissions begins at 4:30 PM on Friday, January 6, 2017.
+Review of spring seed grant proposal submissions begins at 4:30 PM on Friday, May 15th 2017.

 If the timing of our workshops and regular calls for proposals does not mesh with your schedule contact TXRDC Director, Mark Fossett (email@example.com), to arrange a meeting to discuss project ideas and the possibility of submitting an application for a seed grant (to support for proposal development) between scheduled review periods.

 The U.S. Census Bureau has full-time and summer internship opportunities for qualified U.S. citizens in the areas of geography, demography, sociology, economics, and related social sciences.
 We are looking for candidates at all levels of education (BA, MA, PhD).
 Training in demographic analysis, survey research, geographic information systems, and/or quantitative data analysis of large datasets is preferred.
 These openings offer applicants the opportunity to work on one or more of the following topics: population distribution; population estimates and projections; housing; income; disability; health insurance coverage; education; and migration.